GerlechJen/Belly-Button-Biodiversity/README.md

 data contained in samples.json
 ## Results
 The belly button data was retrieved from an external JSON file using the D3.js library and a local server.
 The data was iterated through to retrieve the necessary data.

 To make the visualizations interactive, JavaScript event listeners were created. manipulate and parse the data

 An index.html page was created with links to CDNs and the JavaScript file (charts.js).

-A dropdown menu that lists the ID numbers of all the participants was built, In the index.html file, A <div> belonging to the well class contains a dropdown menu with an id of selDataset while a <div> with an id of sample-metadata is the information panel.
-The <select> tag is used to create the dropdown menu.
+A dropdown menu that lists the ID numbers of all the participants was built,

 For this dashboard, the menu option was the ID of the participants A function is created which displays the demographic data as well as all the 3 charts once a user chooses an id from the dropdown menu